 The physician may examine your child’s heart function using an echocardiogram.
-Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana so many patients can stay close to home for an echocardiogram.
+Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana.

 Your child may be give a Holter monitor, a portable monitor that records heart rhythm for 24 hours or longer in order to help diagnose dysrhythmia.
 If thought to be helpful, your child may also have an exercise test to help with the diagnosis.